Aaron Ramsdale: Man admits assault on Arsenal goalkeeper

 A man has admitted attacking Arsenal goalkeeper Aaron Ramsdale following the north London derby at the Tottenham Hotspur Stadium last month.

-Ramsdale, 24, was kicked in the back after Arsenal beat Spurs 2-0 in the Premier League match on 15 January.
+Ramsdale, 24, was kicked in the back after the Gunners beat Spurs 2-0 in the Premier League match on 15 January.

-Joseph Watts, from Hackney, appeared at Uxbridge Magistrates' Court where he pleaded guilty to assault by beating.
+Joseph Watts, 35, from Dalston, Hackney, appeared at Uxbridge Magistrates' Court where he pleaded guilty to assault by beating.

-The 35-year-old also admitted throwing four coins on to the pitch during the match.
+He also admitted throwing four coins on to the pitch during the match.

+During the hearing, in addition to the assault charge Watts pleaded guilty to throwing a missile onto a football playing area, and going on to an area adjacent to a playing area.

+Shortly after the attack, Tottenham said the fan would face "an immediate ban".